H2Swine/flac/man/flac.md

 :	Encode all .wav files and all .aif files in the current directory.

 `flac abc.flac --force` or `flac abc.flac -f`
-:	This one's a little tricky: notice that flac is in encode mode by
+:	This one's a little tricky: because flac defaults to encode mode
-	default (you have to specify -d to decode) so this command actually recompresses abc.flac back to abc.flac. \--force is needed to make sure you really want to overwrite abc.flac with a new version.
+	(you have to specify -d to decode), this command actually recompresses abc.flac back to abc.flac.
+To prevent against accidental overwrites, flac requires \--force or shortform -f to force overwriting.
+It will then write a temporary file, which afterwards replaces the old abc.flac (provided flac has write access to that file).
 	Why would you want to do this?
 It allows you to recompress an existing FLAC file with (usually) higher compression options or a newer version of FLAC and preserve all the metadata like tags too.
  	Note: If the FLAC file does not end with .flac - say, it is abc.fla